Need something else?

 A DCWP representative can answer questions during regular business hours.

-New City laws require many food delivery apps to have a license and establish requirements that apps must follow concerning consumers, delivery workers, and restaurants.
-Visit nyc.gov/DeliveryApps for more information about requirements.
+City laws require many food delivery apps to have a license and establish requirements that apps must follow concerning consumers, delivery workers, and restaurants.

 Consumers

-• Apps must tell consumers that you collect their data and may share it with restaurants unless consumers opt out.
+• Apps must tell consumers that they collect their data and may share it with restaurants unless consumers opt out.

 • Apps must allow consumers to opt out of having their data shared with a restaurant.